What is the seasonality?

 The key is to understand how strong is the impact of a seasonal influence on the price.
 A stronger influence can produce, more likely, similar behaviour of the price in the future.

 What is the difference between seasonality and cyclical analysis?

 Seasonal cycles are observed within one calendar year, while cyclical effects, such as boosted sales due to low unemployment rates, can span time periods shorter or longer than one calendar year, such as 3-6 months or 5-10-15 or more years.

 Seasonality is calculated by cumulating the average performances of each single trading day in a year, from January 1st to December 31th.

 What are the lines that I see in the seasonal charts?

-What do the six charts show in the charts page?
+What do the 6 charts show?

 The classic seasonality shows the average yearly performance of the symbol in the selected years.
 It is simply what we call seasonality: “the seasonality of Apple”, “the seasonality of Gold” etc.

 The detrended seasonality is built from the classic seasonality and that line has been detrended through linear regression.
 This type of seasonality is useful to see better the major turning point of the market during the solar year, so in which timespan it is more reasonable to see an high or a low on that market.